TryPix/aoc2022/README.md

 # aoc2022
 My programs in Java for the Advent of code 2022.
+Learning the language and how to properly write code.